prjemian/spec2nexus/docs/source/nexus_file_layout.rst

 ..
 TODO:

-    - NXdata documentation about how scan data is to be stored
     - documentation for counter_cross_reference
-    - documentation for positioners_cross_reference
     - documentation for the G group
-    - documentation for the positions group
     - documentation for other NXnote groups
     - the MCA group (now an NXnote) could be an NXdetector
     - clarify what items are defined from SPEC macros